Objectives information not yet available.

 The course would present advanced concepts of machine learning and their application in computer vision via deep neural network (DNN) models.
 It would include theory and practical coding, as well as a final hands-on project.

 In a first part of the course, I would introduce state-of-the-art DNN models for classification, showing how to estimate which objects are within an image.
 I would then showcase regression, as applied to detection (where the objects are in the image), pose estimation (whether people stand, sit or crunch) and re-identification (estimating a unique vector representation for each person).
 I would further discuss DNNs for multi-task objectives (joint detection, pose estimation, re-identification, segmentation, depth estimation etc).
 This first part would include DNNs which apply to video sequences, by leveraging memory (e.g. LSTMs) or attention (Transformers).

-In a second part of the course, I would discuss the neural network training and the preparation of data in more details.
+In a second part of the course, I would discuss generalization and the effective use of labelled and unlabelled data for learning.
 Further to transfer learning (how pre-trained models may be deployed for other tasks), I would discuss multi-modal (with different sensor modalities such as depth or thermal cameras) and self-supervision (e.g. training the DNN model by solving jigsaw puzzles) to auto-annotate large amounts of data.